ZS/jquery.controls/popup/README.markdown

+# Overview

+Popup is a simple control which wraps [Craig Thompson's excellent QTip2 plugin](http://craigsworks.com/projects/qtip2/download/) with custom styles.
+The idea is to have a popup which can be tied to a specific link, button, or page action.
+The control is intended for input fields but can just as well be used for informational tips or alerts.

 # Demo

 Note that the demo below was written using the browser's default stying (which is rather ugly).
 A basic style sheet will be provided later to prettify things.